saim80/Sprite-Frame-Generator/README.md

 - Output path (Note that sprites will be organized into 'Action Name' > 'Camera Direction' hierarchy.)
 - List of actions to filter for sprite generation.
 By default, all actions are selected.

+- NEW: As of 1.1.0, pixel art effect via composition nodes is added.
+You can control pixel size and color palette.

 After reviewing the above options, hit 'render' button.

 ------